DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P09/11462/README.md

-## 10194 - Football (aka Soccer)
+## 11462 - Age Sort
 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it finds the table for scoring a soccer league/tournament
+This program is written in c++ and it sorts the ages of a given set of people

 ### Files